Age discrimination court case and the LGPS

 The government has confirmed that there will be changes to all public service pension schemes after the Court of Appeal ruled that changes made to the schemes in 2014 and 2015 led to age discrimination.
 The ruling is sometimes referred to as McCloud/Sargeant, after the people involved in the cases.

-The details of how the LGPS will be changed to remove the age discrimination are not yet known, but it has been confirmed that, if you are a qualifying scheme member, then the new rules will be applied to you automatically and you don't need to take any action.
+The changes that need to be made to the LGPS to remove the age discrimination are not yet in place, but it has been confirmed that, if you are a qualifying scheme member, then the new rules will be applied to you automatically and you don't need to take any action.

 More information about McCloud can be found on the LGPS Advisory Board website.